 - Mary Oliver

-Outside the studio, I love hiking the hills and forests of the pacific northwest, and find most of my inspiration in open spaces.
+Outside the studio, I love hiking the hills and forests of the pacific northwest, searching for edible and medicinal plants, new clay or glaze materials, and interesting rocks and branches.
 I'm incredibly grateful to be a part of a wonderful and vibrant community of makers and artisans here in Portland.
 Please feel free to contact me with any questions or inquiries.